Cross Flow Fan – Testing Vibration and Aerodynamics with CFD

 Besides the small size, the cross flow fan has more advantages, including high relative efficiency (especially for small pressure and placement), controllable characteristics, very low load when throttled, low speed and noise.

-Optimizing a Cross Flow Fan with CFD Analysis
+Optimizing a Cross Flow Fan (Tangential Fan) with CFD Analysis

 Early in the design process, fans can be virtually tested with CFD to make sure the highest efficiency and performance and the lowest noise are achieved.
 A simulation software can also help in performing vibration analyses and predicting the aerodynamics of the fan, everything long before creating a physical prototype.